 Pharmacist courses are primarily offered through pre-pharmacy and Doctor of Pharmacy (Pharm.D.) programs at 4-year colleges and universities.
 Most schools require prospective Pharm.D. students to take the Pharmacy College Admissions Test (PCAT).
 Pharmacology courses are usually taken during the middle years of a 4-year Pharm.D. program, although some programs are offered as 3-year programs, and high school students can be admitted directly into a 6-year program.
 To work as a pharmacist, a student must complete a Pharm.D. program and a 1-2 year residency as well as earn state licensure by passing the North American Pharmacist Licensure Exam (NAPLEX) and the Multistate Pharmacy Jurisprudence Exam (MPJE) or a state-approved test that focuses on pharmacy law.
+Expect to see some of these concepts in your studies:

 List of Courses